-There is a single Restricted Substance List Hermès Group (RSL), which includes all substances that are or could be used in products.
+There is a single Restricted Substance List (RSL of the Hermès Group), which includes all substances that are or could be used in products.
 For each substance, the most stringent regulations in the world are systematically adopted.
 The aim is to produce products that comply with regulations, regardless of the country in which they are sold.